mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/See How They Run.md

 _Skills_ : Diplomacy 2, Astrogation 1, Engineer (electronics) 1, Gun Combat (any) 1, Persuade 1, Pilot (spacecraft) 1, Admin 0, Electronics (computers) 0 , Engineer (life support) 0, Mechanic 0, Pilot (small craft) 0, Streetwise 0, Vacc Suit 0 _Equipment_ : Weapon, Rival
 [Appendix 4 gives an older version of Karl after he’s mustered out for potential use as a PC.]

-If the PCs bypass the gas giants in favour of refuelling on the ground, this encounter could still take place either as they leave Dawnworld orbit, or head out to the Jump limit.
+If the PCs bypass the gas giants in favor of refuelling on the ground, this encounter could still take place either as they leave Dawnworld orbit, or head out to the Jump limit.

 **Refuelling on the ground**
 Dawnworld is a beautiful garden world but there is no population.
 The Zhodani might be curious why.
 Library Data entries should give them the background which has been known for the last five centuries or more.
 The Darrians, the Sacnoth Dominate, Imperial utopians and Vargr have all tried to set up colonies in the last two thousand years, but all have encountered the same problem: any males born on the planet are sterile.
 None of the colonies have lasted more than fifty years.
 The PCs will be unlikely to stumble across the solution to this in the short amount of time that they’re there, but it would be safe enough to visit the surface, stretch their legs and refuel.